kc-conquers-code11/LMS/README.md

 # LMS
-LMS Project with Java as Backend
+LMS Project with Java/SQL as Backend

 Basic Template for the LMS is ready :